austin-starks/EOD-GPT/README.md

 # Financial Data Downloader & AI Query System

-This project downloads financial data (quarterly and annual) for stocks from EOD Historical Data and stores it in both MongoDB and Google BigQuery.
+This project is based on the article [Grok is Overrated.
+Do This To Transform ANY LLM to a Super-Intelligent Financial Analyst](https://medium.com/p/40f697092399).
+It downloads financial data (quarterly and annual) for stocks from EOD Historical Data and stores it in both MongoDB and Google BigQuery.
 It also includes an AI-powered natural language interface for querying the financial data.

+For a more comprehensive, UI-based solution with additional features like algorithmic trading, check out [NexusTrade](https://nexustrade.io/).

 ## Prerequisites